Lithium side effects

 2. Go away if the dose is adjusted.
 This point is very important.
 The main reason lithium has a bad name is because in the past people were given doses that were higher than necessary.
 Today we know that it is possible to get great results at lower doses.

-The most important thing is TAKE CARE OF YOU - you need to balance the side effects (if any) against the cost of suffering from mania, depression or both.
+The most important thing is TAKE CARE OF YOU – you need to balance the side effects (if any) against the cost of suffering from bipolar symptoms.

 Most lithium side effects can be minimized through simple management strategies.

-The most persistent and bothersome side effects are:
+The most persistent and bothersome side effects are thirst, weight gain and mild hand tremors.

 We will discuss how to deal with these in a moment.